Christmas Lights Make Your Holidays Shine

 • Boxes and storage bins that are designed to hold and store lights are an excellent option

-Energy-Efficient Lighting: Lighting your home and yard for the holidays can add to your monthly energy costs.
-Look for more efficient options such as LED lights to cut down on holiday expenses while continuing to enjoy your festive decorations.
+Lighting your home and yard for the holidays can add to your monthly energy costs.
+Look for more efficient options such as LED lights to cut down on creeping holiday expenses while continuing to enjoy your festive decorations.